Presented by the ILA Awards Committee and Ancel, Glink

 Not sure how to get started with your nomination?

 Review the Criteria and Eligibility below.

 Nominees can be an individual, group, department, or library.
 The nominee should be a personal ILA member or be employed by an institution that is an ILA member.
-Nominees do not have to be a member of RSF.
-A Reference Services Forum subcommittee selects the recipient.
-In the event that no deserving nominations are received, the awards subcommittee members may not then nominate a recipient.
+The ILA Awards Committee selects the recipient.

 Nominees must demonstrate one or more of the following: